 Purpose of the Dietary Guidelines

-This infographic illustrates the impact of our current eating habits in America and underscores how eating healthier – closer to the Dietary Guidelines – can help to reduce risk of diet-related chronic disease and lower health care costs.
+This infographic illustrates the impact of our current eating habits in America and underscores how eating healthier – closer to the Dietary Guidelines – can help to reduce risk of diet-related chronic disease.

 - Form the basis of Federal nutrition policy and programs